NathanKlineInstitute/Macaque_auditory_thalamocortical_model_data/model/README.md

 The first required step is compiling the NMODL files.
 This requires running the following command:
 From /sim run `nrnivmodl ../mod`.
 This should create a directory called x86_64.

+The next step requires downloading the model data, see instructions in data/README.md.

 To run the full model version, run the following command: `./runsim [num_proc]` or the equivalent `mpiexec -np [num_proc] nrniv -python -mpi init.py`

 To run a a batch of simulations via SLURM on high performance computing (HPC) systems use: `python batch.py`